Great Lakes-St. Lawrence River Shoreline Landowners and Businesses 2019 High Water Impacts Questionnaire

 If you choose to share any photos, please submit a file size no larger than 8MB in size.

 The questionnaire should take about 20 minutes to complete, depending on extent of impacts being reported on.
 You are encouraged to complete the questionnaire once you know all of your property impacts.
 Should you wish to update your information at a later date in response to new or changing conditions and impacts, please complete the questionnaire again using the same address you used in the original questionnaire.
+The expected closing date for the 2019 questionnaire is February 14, 2020.

 A similar questionnaire was made available on behalf of the GLAM Committee for residents of the Lake Ontario – St. Lawrence River shoreline following high water levels in 2017.
 Information from that questionnaire was included in the GLAM Report summarizing 2017 conditions.
 A brief fact sheet on the results of the 2017 online questionnaire is also available.